Fractional calculus via variable-transform-based spectral approximations: Construction of the spectral approximation

 Let $\mR^j$ be the infinite-dimensional matrix whose $n$th column $\mR^j_n$ collects the Chebyshev coefficients of $\varphi_n^j(y)$.
 We solve \cref{rec} using the ultraspherical spectral method \cite{olv}, which yields the infinite linear system

 where

-Here, $\mD$, $\mM$, and $\mS$ denote the first-order differentiation matrix mapping Chebyshev polynomials of the first kind $\{T_n(y)\}_{n=0}^{\infty}$ to those of the second kind $\{U_n(y)\}_{n=0}^{\infty}$, the multiplication matrix representing multiplication by $y+1$, and the conversion matrix from Chebyshev coefficients of the first kind to those of the second kind, respectively.
+Here, $\mD$, $\mM$, and $\mS$ denote the first-order differentiation matrix mapping Chebyshev polynomials of the first kind $\{T_n(y)\}_{n=0}^{\infty}$ to those of the second kind $\{U_n(y)\}_{n=0}^{\infty}$, the multiplication matrix representing multiplication by $1+y$, and the conversion matrix from Chebyshev coefficients of the first kind to those of the second kind, respectively.
 The resulting infinite-dimensional system is almost banded, with a nonzero top row representing the boundary condition, and has bandwidths $(1,1)$.
 Since $\varphi_n^j(y)$ is a polynomial of degree at most $n-1$, $\mR^j_n$ has at most $n$ nonzero entries.
 Therefore, unlike in a standard implementation of the ultraspherical spectral method, where adaptive QR is applied until the nontrivial part of the right-hand side has norm below a prescribed tolerance, \cref{systemleft} can be safely truncated to a finite system of size $n+2$ for $n \geq 2$.

-Since we need to compute $\varphi_n^j(y)$ for $j = 1, 2, \dots, r$, \cref{systemleft} must be solved $rN$ times, albeit for systems of varying sizes $n$.
+Equation \cref{systemleft} is to be solved repeatedly for varying values of $n$ and for $j = 1, 2, \dots, r$.
 There are several techniques for accelerating the solution.
 First, a recombined basis that satisfies the Dirichlet boundary condition can be employed to transform \cref{systemleft} into a strictly banded system with bandwidths $(1,2)$, for which standard banded solvers, e.g., \textsc{LAPACK}'s subroutines \texttt{gbtrf} and \texttt{gbtrs}, can be used for significantly faster solutions.
 For details, see, for example, \cite{qin}.
 Second, if the algorithm is implemented in a matrix-oriented programming language, the $r$ $n\times n$ linear systems can be solved simultaneously by collecting the $r$ right-hand sides into a single $n\times r$ matrix and performing the QR factorization in a batched manner.
 Third, for a moderate $r$, the entire task is embarrassingly parallel.